 Used Porsche 911 Turbo S For Sale

-With each new generation of Porsche’s Turbo, engineers continuously produce more power after a few years of development.
-If an "S" is an addictive model within the lineup as it offers a few key differences from the standard Turbo.
+With each new generation, engineers continuously produce more power after a few years of development.
+If an "S" is an addictive model within the lineup as it offers a few key differences from the standard car.

 Turbocharging technology was advancing at a fast pace at the turn of the century.
 In 2002, Porsche released the X50 upgrade for the S. Larger turbochargers and a revised computer boosted horsepower from 415 to 450.
-Power was combined with carbon ceramic brakes, a six-disc CD changer and machined face gauges to become the 2005 911 Turbo S. Only 1,500 cars were produced as the final examples of the 996 generation.
+Power was combined with carbon ceramic brakes, a six-disc CD changer, and machined face gauges to become the 2005 model.
+Only 1,500 cars were produced as the final examples of the 996 generation.
 The most significant benefit of the enhancements was 457 lb-ft of torque from 3,500 rpm to 5,000.
-This allowed for quarter-mile times in the mid to low 13 second range while competitors struggled to break into the 14s.
+This allowed for quarter-mile times in the mid to low 13-second range while competitors struggled to break into the 14s.

 With the launch of the 997 for 2006, new variable geometry turbos were used to make 470 horsepower and 460 lb-ft of torque.
 These are completely acceptable numbers for a performance car, so the S went on hiatus until the end of the body style.
-With a new 991 Turbo generation in the works, Stuttgart decided to end the 997 with a show stopper.
+With a new 991 generation in the works, Stuttgart decided to end the 997 with a show stopper.

 Performance is where the car has always been incrementally better than other models.
-As the Porsche 991 Turbo body style was refreshed, production of the S was on hiatus in the United States for 2015.
+As the body style was refreshed, production of the S was on hiatus in the United States for 2015.
 Back with a vengeance earlier this year, the 2016 Turbo S brought a host of improvements to the lineup.
 All-wheel drive has been a mainstay for years, and it is the magic behind the 0-60 time, which is under 2.9 seconds.
 The latest 2017 uses 2.9 more PSI to create 516 lb-ft of torque and 580 horsepower.
-Although the Turbo S is no longer available with a manual transmission, it hasn’t been a factor for the price.
+Although the S is no longer available with a manual transmission, it hasn’t been a factor for the price.
 Finding a pristine, used Porsche car is not an impossible task, thanks to our extensive dealer network.